 Know the Rules (Hint: They’re Not in the Employee Handbook)

-Here’s how to get around this Catch 22: Before you come down with something this season, pay close attention to how your boss and colleagues react to others when they call in sick.
+Here’s how to get around this Catch 22: Before you come down with something this season, pay close attention to how your team reacts to others when they call in sick.
 Does your boss immediately start bad-mouthing someone as soon as she finds out he or she is staying home?
 Does she make comments about so-and-so always being out sick?
-And what’s her notification preference?
-Some bosses (myself included) found it unprofessional for employees to send an email without a follow-up phone call, while others preferred sticking to email in order to avoid a Ferris Bueller-like performance over the phone (trust me, even if you really are sick, it always sounds a bit staged).

 Take note of what’s earned one colleague sympathetic get well wishes and another snide remarks, and you’ll be better prepared to approach your boss when you need a few days in bed.